Georges Couthon: Background

 Couthon was born on 22 December 1755 in Orcet in the province of Auvergne.
 His father was a notary, and his mother was the daughter of a shopkeeper.
 Couthon, like generations of his family before him, was a member of the lower bourgeoisie.
 Following in his father's footsteps, Couthon became a notary.
 The skills that he acquired enabled him to serve on the Provincial Assembly of Auvergne in 1787, his first experience of politics.
 This same year, 1787 he married Marie Brunet and his first son Antoine was born.
 His other son Hippolyte would be born in 1790.
 He was well-regarded by others as an honest well-mannered individual.

 Georges Couthon suffered joint problems from childhood, however it was not until 1782 that his condition significantly worsened, necessitating the use of a cane by 1791 and complete reliance on a wheelchair by 1793.
 Doctors diagnosed Couthon with meningitis in 1792, but Couthon blamed his paralysis on the frequent sexual experiences of his youth.
-Although he began treating his condition with mineral baths, he grew so weak by 1793 that he was confined to a wheelchair driven by hand cranks via gears.
+Although he began treating his condition with mineral baths, he grew so weak by 1793 that he began using a wheelchair driven by hand cranks via gears.
 His political aspirations took him away from Orcet and to Paris, and he joined the Freemasons in 1790 in Clermont.
 There, he became a fixture at its literary society, where he earned acclaim for his discussion on the topic of "Patience".
 In 1791, Couthon became one of the deputies of the Legislative Assembly, representing Puy-de-Dôme.